 All types of community services shall be at the Board's discretion, depending on the violation.
-Within 30 calendar days of the effective date of this decision, Respondent shall submit to the Board, for its prior approval, a community service program in which Respondent provides free non-optometric or professional optometric services on a regular basis to a community or charitable facility or agency, amounting to a minimum of (Ex: 20) hours per month of probation.
-Such services shall begin no later than 15 calendar days after Respondent is notified of the approved program.
+Within 30 calendar days of the effective date of this decision, Respondent shall submit to the Board, for its prior approval, a community service program in which Respondent provides free [non-optometric/opticianry] or professional [optometric/opticianry] services on a regular basis to a community or charitable facility or agency, amounting to a minimum of (Ex: 20) Commented [SJ1]: There is no law exam for the RDO Program registrants.
+Staff recommends removing this section.
+An optional condition could be to take one (or both) of the national exams, if warranted.